Teenagers have no greater—or scarier—mission field than their own schools.

 Encourage your students to be a light for the gospel this school year by ramping up your efforts to train and equip them in the areas where they might be nervous to live for Jesus.

-To start, here are three key reminders every Christian teenager needs to hear from you as school begins:
+Here are three key reminders every Christian teenager needs to hear as school begins:

 - You’re not alone.
 As you walk through the school doors, remember God’s words to you: “‘Never will I leave you; never will I forsake you.’
 So we say with confidence, ‘The Lord is my helper; I will not be afraid.
 What can mere mortals do to me?'”
 (Hebrews 13:5-6, NIV).
 Don’t be afraid of bullies or critics.
 Why?
 The King of kings is with you!
 The one who gives the bullies breath has your back as you walk through the hallways.
 So enter your school with a holy, humble confidence that Jesus is with you—because he is!